QlikDeploymentFramework/Qlik-Deployment-Framework-Cloud/README.md

 # Qlik-Deployment-Framework (QDF)
 **QDF version 1.8**
-Version for Qlik Cloud
+QDF scripts for Qlik Cloud
 This is an early alfa with several bugs and limitations in Qlik Cloud.
+Use standard QDF containers and replace the scripts whith these.
+These scripts are speciffic for Qlik Cloud, meaning that you can not run Qlik Sense desktop, QlikView or Qlik Sense server together with these scripts.

-* Shared container is a must and need to be mapped within the reload script, as seen below:
+* Shared container is a must and need to be mapped within the Qlik Sense reload script, as seen below:
     SET vG.SharedBasePath='lib://Drive name/path/Shared';
     $(include=$(vG.SharedBasePath)/InitLink.qvs);
 * In this release all container folders in external drives (folders you want QDF to identify as Global Variable path) need to include the **Info.txt** file, as this file identifies the folder as a Global path